 Step 2- Create a Logo and Brand

 Create a logo.
-I created my website logo with tagline on Canva within half an hour.
-My branding colours are my favourite colours.
+I created my website logo with a tagline on Canva within half an hour.
+My branding colors are my favorite colors.

 Develop something that is uniquely you.
 You can find loads of templates you can adapt according to your taste on Canva.

 If you’re not comfortable creating logos, you can hire someone to do it for you on Fiverr for less than $10.
 Check out Fiverr options at Fiverr Graphics & Designs.